dotnet/infer/userguide/Creating variables.md

 #### Creating new random variables

 One way to create random variables is to specify a prior distribution for them (you can also [create random variables as functions of other random variables](Applying functions and operators to variables.md)).
-There are static methods on the Variable class for creating variables with many common prior distributions, such as Gaussian, Gamma, Dirichlet, Beta, Bernouilli, Discrete etc. (see [Distribution Factors](Distribution factors.md) for a full list, and see [Variable types and their distributions](Variable types and their distributions.md) for the relationship between variables and distributions).
-For example, the following lines create a double random variable with a Gaussian prior of zero mean and unit variance, and a boolean random variable with a Bernouilli prior:
+There are static methods on the Variable class for creating variables with many common prior distributions, such as Gaussian, Gamma, Dirichlet, Beta, Bernoulli, Discrete etc. (see [Distribution Factors](Distribution factors.md) for a full list, and see [Variable types and their distributions](Variable types and their distributions.md) for the relationship between variables and distributions).
+For example, the following lines create a double random variable with a Gaussian prior of zero mean and unit variance, and a boolean random variable with a Bernoulli prior:

 ```csharp
 Variable<double> x = Variable.GaussianFromMeanAndVariance(0, 1);